kinstephen/angular-azure-blob-upload/README.md

 Special Thanks
 -------------

-Extreme thanks goes to Gaurav Mantri and his original work on this using plain JavaScript.
-Much of this comes from the blob post...
+Extreme thanks goes to Gaurav Mantri and his original work using plain JavaScript.
+Much of it comes from the blob post...
 (http://gauravmantri.com/2013/02/16/uploading-large-files-in-windows-azure-blob-storage-using-shared-access-signature-html-and-javascript).
-I took his original code from here and turned it into this re-usable angular service.
+I took his original code from here and turned it into a re-usable angular service.

 Issues & Contribution